 WHO ARE WE?

-- Other organisations we are linked with include Oxford Against Detention (formerly the Close Campsfield campaign), Detention Forum, Yarls Wood Campaigners, Duncan Lewis Solicitors, Women for Refugee Women, AVID, Women’s Aid, Migrant & Justice Forum, North East Against Racism, West End Refugee Service (WERS), Mental Health North East (MHNE), End Deportations Belfast, Abolish Detention among others.
+- No To Hassockfield works closely with other organisations including but not limited to: Oxford Against Detention (formerly the Close Campsfield campaign), Detention Forum, Yarls Wood Campaigners, Duncan Lewis Solicitors, Women for Refugee Women, AVID, Women’s Aid, Migrant & Justice Forum, North East Against Racism, West End Refugee Service (WERS), Mental Health North East (MHNE), End Deportations Belfast, Abolish Detention and Durham People’s Assembly.

 WHERE IS HASSOCKFIELD?

-- On the site of Medomsley Detention Centre, notorious for the abuse of young in the 1960s, 1970s and 1980s as uncovered in Operation Seabrook – an investigation begun in 2013.
+Hassockfield/Derwentside IRC is situated between Durham and Consett, outside the remote village of Medomsley – a name still notorious locally as the site of the former Medomsley Detention Centre, where large scale abuse of young men in the 1960s, 1970s and 1980s was uncovered in Operation Seabrook, begun in 2013.

-- The site has been purchased by the Home Office and its buildings refurbished following their most recent use as a secure training unit.
+- The site was purchased by the Home Office and its buildings refurbished following their most recent use as Hassockfield secure training unit.
 Cost: approx £18.7 million (data via Home Office FoI request No 68783)

-- It opened at the end of December 2021 and is being run on a two year contract by Mitie.
-Cost: approx £16.6 million (data from this link to government contract finder ) which works out at almost £100,000 per year for each detainee.
+- The IRC opened in December 2021 and is being run on a two year contract by Mitie.
+Cost: approx £16.6 million (data from this link to government contract finder).
+This works out at almost £100,000 per year for each detainee.

 WHO ARE DETAINED ?